 By the third month, they may be better at following moving objects, their reflexes and reactions have also improved.

 Babies at their third month are more attracted to spiral and moving round objects.
 They can also control their hands to reach for objects.
-They may not be very accurate yet, but they can
+They may not be very accurate yet, but they can always try until they can do it!

 4 – 6 Months